Eurydia/practice-java/README.md

 # practice-java

- A collection of practices on Java programming language.
+A collection of Java exercises.